gipi/blog/_drafts/how-computers-work.md

 i.e. a line of a certain number of signals to which all the circuits are connected to read and write data.

-The problem is, how we avoid that one device "talks over the other"?
-With a transistor we can use the configuration called **open collector**
+The problem is, how we avoid that one device "talks over the other"? there are several possibilities here, each one with pros and cons.

+Let's start with the simpler: as said at the beginning, a transistor not activated has the output floating: this configuration is called **open collector**; when in the same bus more than one chip is connected using this way we have what is called a **OR-wired bus**.

+This name derives from the fact that is sufficient that just one of the chip switches on, then the corresponding line on the bus will be pull down to ground; this mode is used into certain interrupt controllers.

-A better solution is the **three state logic**: it doesn't add a new logic state other than true and false but add a new signal named **enable** that indicate if the output is seen as open from the outside
+A better solution is the **three state logic**: it adds a new signal named **enable** to an output signal of a digital circuit that indicates when one or more of its signals are to be put into **high impedance mode**.

+In reality for more complex integrated circuit (like memories) there are two separated
+signals: **chip select** and **output enable** that in practice respectively activate the input and output signal of that integrated circuit.

 For more information AoE pg 721.

 ## Sequential circuits

-Thanks to flip-flops we can circuits that have memory, the first example of it is a counter: we want to design a circuit that has two input signals: **clock** and **enable**, the first is what keep the time and the second tells when to add one to the circuit.
+Thanks to flip-flops we can build circuits that have memory, the first example of it is a counter: we want to design a circuit that has two input signals: **clock** and **enable**, the first is what keep the time and the second tells when to add one to the circuit.
 We start with a single stage, i.e. one bit having two output: **the digit** and the **carry**.